A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation for - Stable Instances

 In the previous section, we showed that the cost of pure clusters in $\opt$ is close to to their optimal cost in our local search solution $S$.
 Our goal in this section is to ``hit'' those non-pure clusters of $\opt$ that have a high cost in $S$.
 We say that a non-pure cluster $C^*$ of $\opt$ with center $c^*$ is \emph{basic-cheap} if the total cost in $S$ of the clients in $C^*_\avg$ is less than $\eps^{5}\sopt/\log n$ or if there exists a center of $S$ at distance at most {$(1+\eps)\avg_{C^*,\opt} + \eps \gamma_{C^*}$} from $c^*$, where $\gamma_{C^*} := \frac{1}{|C^*|} \sum_{p\in C^*} (\opt_p + S_p)$; in the latter case we also say that $C^*$ is \emph{covered} by $S$.

-The following procedure, that aims to ``hit'' all clusters of $\opt$ that are non-pure and non-basic-cheap, is inspired by the classic $k$-means++ algorithm and its so called $D^2$-sampling procedure to sample clients proportional to their cost in solution $S$.
-For $k$-median this becomes $D$-sampling (instead of $D^2$-sampling). \begin{mdframed}[hidealllines=true, backgroundcolor=gray!15] \paragraph{$s$-$D$-Sample Process. }\ \\ \begin{enumerate} \item Let $W$ be the set obtained by taking $s$ independent samples of clients where, in each sample, client $p$ is sampled with probability $\frac{\dist(p, S)}{\clcost(S)}$. \item Output $W$. \end{enumerate} \end{mdframed} Our algorithm obtains a set $W$ of clients by sampling $s^*$ using the $s^*$-$D$-sample process, where
+The following procedure, that aims to ``hit'' all clusters of $\opt$ that are non-pure and non-basic-cheap, is inspired by the classic $k$-means++ algorithm and its so-called $D^2$-sampling procedure to sample clients proportional to their cost in solution $S$.
+For $k$-median this becomes $D$-sampling (instead of $D^2$-sampling). \begin{mdframed}[hidealllines=true, backgroundcolor=gray!15] \paragraph{$D$-$Sample(S,s)$}\ \\